 Not all hiring managers are familiar with the intricacies of recruitment processes and policies.
 Also, considering that most people trust others on face value, it’s easy to see how bad hiring decisions are made.
 Most bad appointments were made with the best of intentions, but subject to unintentional human miscalculation.
 An ATS offers you cutting-edge recruitment tools that can help prevent human error.

 Implement the core steps and the rest will fall into place

-You can’t have a solid recruitment process without carefully considering the recruitment selection and process policies in place.
+You can’t have a solid recruitment process without carefully considering the recruitment and selection process policies in place.
 Between compiling a detailed job description and onboarding your new hire are steps that that will ensure that you hire the best talent.
-Apart from candidates having the skills, experience and personality traits each job requires, there are steps that are often overlooked that belong in your recruitment selection and process policy.
+Apart from candidates having the skills, experience and personality traits each job requires, there are steps that are often overlooked that belong in your policy.